openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 To run the extension from this repository, following these instructions:

-1. Clone this repository `git clone --recursive https://github.com/microsoft/openenclave --branch feature.new_platforms`.
+1. Clone this repository `git clone --recursive https://github.com/microsoft/openenclave --branch master`.
 1. Navigate to `new_platforms\vscode-extension` in the cloned folder.
 1. Run npm to install the dependencies: `npm install` (see the [requirements](#Requirements) section for npm installation link).
 1. Start VSCode: `code .`.